noam-ackerman/quotes-api/README.md

 made this mock API with - https://github.com/typicode/json-server -package! and with the help of a tutorial by Ania Kubów.

-In the meanwhile there are only 50 quotes in the data base but I'm planning to add more in time and hopfully to fill it up to hundreds!
+In the meanwhile there are only 50 quotes in the data base but I'm planning to add more in time and hopefully to fill it up to hundreds!

 Quotes were chosen carefully by me, quotes by/from philosophers, scientists, artists, authors, movies, songs and books... if you have interesting quotes you think i should add email me: Noamle.contact@gmail.com